larsencyber/larsencyber.github.io/content/blog/2020-01-17-cissp-exam-guide/index.md

 ---
 title: How to pass the Certified Informations Systems Security Professional (CISSP) from scratch
 summary: The CISSP exam was always put on a pedestal as being one of the hardest exams any cyber security manager could complete.
-However, in 2019 I passed the exam with less than 1 year of experience, and prepared this guide to show others how they can prepare for it.
+However, in 2019 I passed the exam with less than 1 year of experience, and prepared this guide to show others how they can do the same.
 date: 2020-01-17
 authors:
   - admin